-As you study throughout the week, keep a list of things you need to remember and things you don’t want to forget (they sound the same, but they’re not!) so you have a personalized “cheat sheet” on Friday.
-Some examples of things to remember are your planned ideas – your goals and strategies for each section.
+As you study throughout the week, keep a list of things you need to remember and things you don’t want to forget (they sound the same, but they’re not!) so you have a personalized study sheet on Friday.
+Some examples of things to remember are your planned ideas: your goals and strategies for each section.
 Things not to forget are any surprise topics, formulas, content, etcetera that you come across while studying.
-This personalized cheat sheet will be incredibly valuable at the end of the week!
+This personalized study sheet will be incredibly valuable at the end of the week!

-What to Study Each Day Before the SAT
+What to Study the Week Before the SAT

 Monday: Complete a Writing and Language practice section

 On Monday, complete a Writing and Language practice section.
 It’s important to spend this day feeling out the content, format, and pacing of the Writing and Language section.
 Whether you’ve been studying for months or not, use this time to confirm that you understand the rhythm of the test and that you understand the type of content that is on the test.